Barophobia/esxi_7_hardening/readme.md

 ## Things to take into account before blindly running the script:

- - you may need to change the NTP variables in the script if you want to use a specific ntp server, this can be done in line 24.
  - This script DISABLES snmp, if this is required change line 37 to:
  ```
 Get-VmHostSNMP | Set-VMHostSNMP -Enabled:$true -ReadOnlyCommunity '<secret>'